 - Eliminate any overused phrases.
 I recently read a description for a dog leash that included the overused “classic, timeless design.”
 Is a “classic, timeless design” even important (or possible) for a dog leash?
 Either way, it's overused, so get rid of it.

 - Embrace white space.
 Paragraph separations nicely spaced bullet points and other white space on the page make readers feel like they're not reading as much.
 It's as simple as breaking up your long paragraphs.

 - Double check your spelling.
 Read through carefully looking for spelling errors.
-I actual find it helpful to read it backwards, so I'm focusing on each word instead of how the sentences sound together.
-Also, double check for common errors, such as the wrong its/it's, their/there/they're or then/than.
+I actually find it helpful to read it backward, so I'm focusing on each word instead of how the sentences sound together.
+Also, double check for common errors, such as the wrong it's/it's, their/there/they're or then/than.

 - Check for redundancies.
 You only have so much space to sell a product before a potential customer loses interest.
 Make sure every word matters by eliminating anything that's repeated.